ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.zwave2/README.md

 	### __WORK IN PROGRESS__
 -->

+### 1.7.9 (2020-11-01)
+* Fixed a crash in the adapter settings when a node's device type is not yet set

+### 1.7.8 (2020-10-25)
+* Fixed a crash while sending a `Door Lock` command under specific circumstances
+* The timespan that a node is assumed to be awake is now prolonged when it acknowledges a command
+* Fixed a bug where `Alarm Sensor CC` reports could be assigned to a non-existing node
+* Including nodes which can act as controllers is now supported
+* For nodes with an `unknown` status, the "remove failed node" button is now enabled
+* The loglevel for warnings about insecure communication because of a missing network key has been reduced to warning.

+### 1.7.7 (2020-10-21)
+* Objects and states are now created for all nodes immediately after the driver is ready
+* States are no longer marked as stale (orange) after a node was interviewed for the first time
+* Fixed an error that would cause the interview of nodes with `User Code CC` V1 to abort
+* Fixed an error that would cause the interview of nodes which support `Central Scene CC` but not `Association Group Information CC` to abort
+* For several CCs, the interview now continues without a fresh value if the node does not respond to a non-critical request
+* Fixed the secure inclusion process for some devices that would behave strangely when nonces were sent without requesting an acknowledgement
+* Fixed an error during logging of a `DoorLockCC::ConfigurationSet` command
+* After a complete interview, battery-powered nodes that are temporarily mains-powered (e.g. Multisensor 6 with USB power), are no longer sent into a "go to sleep" loop
+* When a node requests multiple nonces in a short timespan, only respond to the most recent request

 ### 1.7.6 (2020-10-15)
 * The roles of states are now determined depending on the value they represent instead of just `"value"`
 * Added a new option to configure if user-defined names for states may be overwritten